The Oil and Gas Terminals

 The Teesside Terminal

-Crude oil and natural gas liquids from ConocoPhillips' J-Block and Greater Ekofisk Area fields are delivered to Teesside as well as third party volumes from other areas of the North Sea.
+Crude oil and natural gas liquids from ConocoPhillips' Greater Ekofisk Area fields are delivered to Teesside as well as third party volumes from other fields in the Norwegian and British parts of the North Sea.

 The plant includes a stabilization section, an NGL section, utilities section, crude oil and NGL storage tanks and a port of shipment.
 The oil and NGL from the Norpipe pipeline is fractionated, to reduce the vapor pressure of the crude oil, in the stabilization process.
-It is stored, ready for shipment, at the tank farm which comprises ten storage tanks each of 750,000 barrel capacity.
-The NGL is separated into methane, ethane, propane, normal-butane, and iso-butane in the NGL section.
-Methane is used as fuel for the plant, and the other products are cooled to liquid state and stored refrigerated in large insulated tanks prior to shipment.
+The stabilized crude oil is stored, ready for shipment, at the tank farm which comprises nine storage tanks each of 750,000 barrel capacity.
+The NGL is separated into methane, ethane, propane and butane, with capacity to also separate normal-butane, and iso-butane in the NGL section.
+Methane is used as fuel for the plant.Ethane and butane are cooled to liquid state and stored refrigerated in large insulated tanks prior to shipment.
+Propane is currently directly loaded to ship.
+From 2019 pipeline export of propane will be available and in 2020 new pressurised storage for ship loading will be available.

 The suitability for deep-water quay facilities was one of the reasons why Teesside was chosen as the terminal site for Ekofisk production.
-The terminal has four quays for crude oil, one of which can also load NGL products, and three dedicated quays for NGL products.
-The crude oil quays can receive tankers of up to 150,000 tonnes d.w. and the NGL quays can receive ships up to 60,000 cubic-meters capacity.
+The terminal has four quays for crude oil (three currently in service), one of which can also load NGL products, and three dedicated quays for NGL products.
+The crude oil quays can receive tankers of up to 150,000 tonnes d.w. and two of the NGL quays can receive ships up to 60,000 cubic-meters capacity for some products..

 Gas Distribution Changes